knowlearning/platform/documentation/docs/embedding/recommended-dashboard-scaffold.md

 }
 ```

-We recommend the embedded application looks at the type of the data referenced in the root "content" field
+We recommend the embedded application looks at the type of the content referenced in the root fields
 (shown with the example value ROOT_CONTENT_ID above) then set up the appropriate per-user or group level visualizations.